 There is still much uncertainty about the new economic policies that will eventually be implemented in the US, with three dimensions particularly relevant for Latin America: changes in policies on trade, immigration and remittances.

 The abandonment of the Trans-Pacific Partnership (TPP) and statements by both the president and the new US trade authorities seem to indicate that the US is turning towards bilateralism and is likely to consider the balance of trade as the variable on which to base its policies.

-Weekly economic update focusing on the major economic indicators to be released the week of February 20, 2017.
+Weekly economic update focusing on the major economic indicators to be released the week of March 20, 2017.
 Special topic: the U.S. auto industry

 Global GDP growth continues accelerating in Q1, though our BBVA-GAIN indicator of global growth is slightly lower than a month ago (Q4: 0.85%; Q1: 0.93%).
 Confidence indicators continue to be very strong and global trade gives signals of further expansion, but industrial production and especially retail sales are more moderate in early year.

 The recovery of the Spanish economy continues.
 Quarterly GDP growth is expected to stand around 0.8% in 1Q17, compared to the 0.7% recorded at 2H16.
 If this forecast is confirmed, it would imply a slight upward bias on the 2017 growth considered in BBVA’s scenario (2.7 %).
 However, expectations of a slowdown relative to 2016 remain.

 The outlook has improved notably in the last two months.
 There are still two possible outcomes, but things are now more likely to go well